Cracked After Hours: Overview

 The series integrated animated segments created by artists Winston Rowntree, Brett Herholz, Anthony Clark, and Matt Barrs.
 Characters' thoughts are illustrated by thought-bubbles or full-screen display.
 The first 22 episodes were directed by Justin Viar.
-Subsequent episodes were been directed by Abe Epperson, Adam Ganser or various others.
+Subsequent episodes were directed by Abe Epperson, Adam Ganser or various others.

+The episode "Why Mario is Secretly a Dick With a Mustache" infamously had a slightly extended version when first uploaded to YouTube.
+This was quickly replaced by the regular version with a new title card because the original one used unauthorized artwork from internet artist "Fictionalhead", rendering the extended version as lost media since 2012.

-In 2013 After Hours was nominated for a Webby Award.
+In 2014, After Hours won a Webby Award.

 Introduction of second cast (2017)

 The July 24, 2017 episode "Awkward Scenes That Must Have Happened In Marvel Movies" introduced a second cast of diner patrons: Yazmin Monet Watkins, Kimia Behpoornia, Cracked writer Carmen Angelica and Cracked head writer for video Cody Johnston.
 This group meets at the same diner, and has similar pop culture conversations.
 Before its cancellation, episodes of this second cast were to be released monthly, alongside new episodes from the original cast.

 Cancellation

 Prior to December 4, 2017, Soren Bowie had left Cracked to pursue another writing job while Michael Swaim had quit in October to pursue other media.
 On December 4, 2017, Cracked laid off a significant number of staff members, including Daniel O'Brien, Carmen Angelica, and Cody Johnston.
 Before this, an episode had been filmed which would be the final one to feature the original cast, allowing the show to continue with the new cast.
 In the wake of the layoffs, this episode was never aired.
 The last episode uploaded to the Cracked YouTube channel was "The Best Movie Hell to End Up In" on November 20, 2017.